InfinityTools/WeiduModPackager/README.md

       # "windows", "linux" and "macos" create a zip file which includes a compatible setup binary.
       # "macos" also contains a .command script file.
       # Platform-specific package names will be prefixed by "win-", "lin-" and "mac-" respectively.
-      # "multi" creates a zip file that includes includes setup binaries and scripts for all
+      # "multi" creates a zip file that includes setup binaries and scripts for all supported platforms
-      # supported platforms (Windows, Linux, macOS).
+      # (Windows, Linux, macOS).
       # Notes about multi-platform archives:
-      # 1) Size of the mod package will increase by about 12 MB compared to "iemod".
+      # 1) Size of the mod package will increase by about 10 MB compared to "iemod".
+      # 2) On Windows platforms users will run setup-*.exe directly.
-      # 2) Interactive mod installation will be invoked by a script instead of a setup binary:
+      #    For macOS and Linux interactive mod installation will be invoked by a script
-      #    "setup-*.command" for macOS, "setup-*.sh" for Linux, and "setup-*.bat" for Windows.
+      #    ("setup-*.command" for macOS, "setup-*.sh" for Linux), and the WeiDU binaries
-      # 3) Platform-specific WeiDU binaries can be found in the
-      #    "weidu_external/tools/weidu/{platform}/{architecture}" folder structure.
+      #    are placed into the "weidu_external/tools/weidu/{platform}" folder structure.
-      #    Not all platforms have binaries for multiple architectures.
-      # 4) Specifying "x86-legacy" architecture instructs the Windows setup script to use the
-      #    "x86-legacy" WeiDU binary.
-Otherwise a compatible architecture is determined automatically
-      #    by the script.
       # "iemod" is used if this parameter is omitted.
       type: windows

       # "architecture" defines the architecture of the included setup binary.
       # This is currently only relevant if "type" is "windows".
+Other platforms provide architecture-
+      # specific binaries only for WeiDU version 246.
       # Supported keywords: amd64, x86, x86-legacy
       # Specify "x86-legacy" to include a setup binary that is still compatible with older Windows
       # versions and does not mangle non-ASCII characters in filenames.
 This can be useful for